NoNameSolutions/.github/profile/README.md

     - The data is used to create dashboards that provide insights over time, not just snapshots.

 3. **Dashboard Design**:
-   **Features**: The dashboards will be extremely simple to understand and will contain a maximum of five key metrics, tailored to provide a clear overview without unnecessary complexity.
+     - The dashboards will be extremely simple to understand and will contain a maximum of five key metrics, tailored to provide a clear overview without unnecessary complexity.
-    - The dashboards operate on a need-to-know principle: if no alerts are present, the dashboard remains blank.

 ## Use Cases and Benefits
-1.**For DevOps Teams**
+1. **For DevOps Teams**
     - A DevOps team can use the dashboards to monitor key metrics that impact development and operations processes.

 2. **For C-level Executives**
     - High-level decision-makers can quickly understand the operation and performance of their IT environments without needing to dive into technical details.

-3- **For Business Analysts**
+3. **For Business Analysts**
      - By presenting historical data and real-time information, analysts can draw conclusions and make data-driven decisions for optimization and improvement.

 ## Technology and Tools